Enter your postcode to start comparing broadband deals available to you:

 Cable broadband from Virgin Media

-There’s nothing about the type of broadband that requires your new provider to charge you a setup fee or an installation charge.
-However, some services more typically charge for installation.
+Nothing about the type of broadband requires your new provider to charge you a setup or installation fee.
+However, some services typically charge more for installation if it currently doesn't exist at the property.

-For instance, if new home equipment is needed or a new line needs to be installed, some providers – particularly the larger, more established ones – will charge an installation fee.
+For instance, if new home equipment is needed or a fibre-optic line needs to be installed, some providers – particularly the larger, more established ones – will charge an installation fee.

-On the other hand, newer and smaller broadband providers who are looking to establish themselves in the market are more likely to offer a ‘no upfront cost’ broadband deal.
-So if they’re available to your home, they might be an option worth considering.
+On the other hand, newer and smaller broadband providers looking to establish themselves in the market are more likely to offer a ‘no upfront cost’ broadband deal.
+So, they might be an option worth considering if they're available to your home.

-If you choose a broadband provider that doesn't offer free installation, you may have to pay upfront fees.
+You may have to pay upfront fees if you choose a broadband provider that doesn't offer free installation.
 These fees can vary but typically include installation costs and setup fees.
 Here are some examples of upfront fees:

-It’s important to know that you likely won’t have any significant downtime on your broadband when you switch providers.
-Your existing connection will work up until your installation date, and the actual installation (where your internet may be down) will take a few hours at the most.
+It’s important to know that switching providers will likely result in minimal downtime on your broadband.
+Your existing connection will work until your installation date, and if you need an actual installation (during which your internet may be down), it will take a few hours.

-Once booked, an engineer visit can take anywhere between 30 minutes for a simple installation, to three hours if a new line needs to be installed in the property.
+Once booked, an engineer visit can take 30 minutes for a simple installation and up to three hours if a new line needs to be installed on the property.

-You can get broadband with no upfront cost from many of the major UK providers.
+You can get broadband with no upfront cost from many major UK providers.

 Earning its reputation as an affordable broadband provider with excellent customer service, Plusnet doesn’t charge any upfront costs unless you need a new phone line installed, which will cost you an installation fee of £50.